arrow left BLOG

 What are RTK corrections?

-RTK (Real-Time Kinematic) is a positioning method that improves GNSS accuracy from meters to centimeters by correcting satellite signal errors in real time.
+RTK (Real-Time Kinematic) is a positioning method that takes GNSS accuracy from meters down to centimeters by correcting satellite signal errors in real time.

 An RTK system uses two receivers—a base and a rover.
-The base is placed at a known location and sends its observation data to the rover.
-Because both receivers observe the same satellites, the rover can eliminate common GNSS errors, such as atmospheric delay and clock bias, to achieve centimeter-level positioning in real time.
+The base sits at a known location and sends its observation data to the rover.
+Since both receivers see the same satellites, the rover can cancel out common GNSS errors, like atmospheric delay and clock bias, and land on centimeter-level positioning in real time.

 Learn more about the RTK technique in our blog post: Basics of RTK GPS and GNSS for Non-Surveyors.

-ㅤ - Set up your own base station and deliver corrections to the rover over the internet using NTRIP (Networked Transport of RTCM via Internet Protocol).
-In this case, you need to use the NTRIP caster.
-This is a special cloud service that implements the NTRIP protocol and acts as a line of communication between connected to the internet receivers.
+• Set up your own base station and deliver corrections to the rover over the internet using NTRIP (Networked Transport of RTCM via Internet Protocol).
+This requires an NTRIP caster — a cloud service that implements the NTRIP protocol and relays data between internet-connected receivers.

-ㅤ - Use a dedicated corrections provider that delivers them from a network of reference stations—effectively acting as a regular base—to your rover over the internet using the same NTRIP protocol we mentioned above.
-Such providers are commonly referred to as NTRIP services, CORS services, or RTK network services.
+• Use a dedicated corrections provider that delivers them from a network of reference stations, effectively acting as a base station, to your rover over the internet using the same NTRIP protocol.
+These providers go by a few names: NTRIP services, CORS services, or RTK network services.
+Some also offer VRS (Virtual Reference Station) services.
+Instead of relying on individual physical reference stations, which can sit far from your rover, VRS combines data from multiple stations to mathematically generate a virtual reference station positioned closer to you.

-As you can see, the delivery method mainly depends on the communication link—either a direct radio connection or the internet via NTRIP.
-A radio link is fully under your control and travels with you in the field, while cellular coverage can vary depending on location and conditions.
+The delivery method really comes down to the communication link: a direct radio connection, or the internet via NTRIP.
+A radio link stays fully under your control and travels with you into the field.
+Cellular coverage doesn’t: it shifts with location and conditions.

 Working in remote areas without cellular coverage: LoRa vs UHF